 However, by 1982, Tender Vittles listed some, well… not so great ingredients.
 The troublesome components included propylene glycol, ethoxyquin, BHA, and artificial color.
 This is junk!

-Although Purina continued the production, consumers started to question semi-moist food and its nutrition value.
+Although Purina continued the production, consumers started to question semi-moist food and its nutritional value.
 In 2007, Purina discontinued the line due to declining sales, renal failure cases in pets, and bad publicity.

 How do you make dry cat food soft?